top of page

 We have many Committee Members, Leaders, and Parents that are Merit Badge Counselors.

 Scouts can pass of Requirements, conduct a Scoutmaster conference, and hold a Board of Review during Troop meetings.
-Special arrangments can be made on non-Troop meeting nights for a Scout to meet with Leaders.
+Special arrangements can be made on non-Troop meeting nights for a Scout to meet with Leaders.

 bottom of page